Article 231 of the Treaty of Versailles: Allied opinion on article

 The Allied delegation initially thought Article 231 to be a mundane addition to the treaty intended to limit German liability with regard to reparations, and were surprised at the vehemence of the German protests.
 Georges Clemenceau rebuffed Brockdorff-Rantzau's allegations, arguing that "the legal interpretation [of the article] was the correct one" and not a matter of political question.

 Lloyd George commented that "the English public, like the French public, thinks the Germans must above all acknowledge their obligation to compensate us for all the consequences of their aggression.
-When this is done we come to the question of Germany's capacity to pay; we all think she will be unable to pay more than this document requires of her."
+When this is done we come to the question of Germany's capacity to pay; we all think she will be unable to pay more than this document requires of her.".
+Lloyd George further referred to the treaty as "firm, but just".
+When the treaty of Versailles was put to a vote in the House of Commons, only five votes were cast against it, and the second reading occupied only a day of time each in the Lords and the Commons indicating the ease with which the treaty passed through parliament.

 Prior to the American entry into the war, Woodrow Wilson called for a "peace of reconciliation with Germany", what he dubbed a "peace without victory".
 His wartime speeches, however, rejected these earlier notions and he took an increasingly belligerent stance towards Germany.
 Following the war, on 4 September 1919, during his public campaign to rally American support for the Treaty of Versailles, Wilson commented that the treaty "seeks to punish one of the greatest wrongs ever done in history, the wrong which Germany sought to do to the world and to civilization, and there ought to be no weak purpose with regard to the application of the punishment.
 She attempted an intolerable thing, and she must be made to pay for the attempt."
 Regardless of the rhetoric, the American position was to create a balanced treaty that would appease everyone.
 Gordon Auchincloss, secretary to Edward M. House (one of Wilson's advisers), sent a copy of the clause to the State Department and stated "you will note that the President's principles have been protected in this clause".